JT-simutech/CsvPlotter/README.md

+# CSV Plot tool that can align and plot two datasets
+Use one to two text files, select data and plot it.
+Use comma separated or tab separated data with headings.

+# Instructions for updates
 Convert the «csv_plotter.ui» file to (python) .py file using pyuic5:

 ## Step 1 - Update Python file from UI file using Anaconda/miniconda or WinPython CMD prompt